sotosoc/zsh/README.md

 # zsh
-My zsh settings, aliases, functions, ...
+My zsh settings, aliases, functions, ... for WORK and HOME.